qcy1121/my-JS-Projects/README.md

 picture-matching
 ================

-a javascript verison picture matching game.
+a javascript version picture matching game.

 Reference to the two examples: